lsst-dm/dmtn-149/index.rst

 Injector and Data Rates
 -----------------------

 The injector sends data to the broker.

-It should consume a directory on disk, and will repeat the data it finds there indefinitely.
+The data injection mechanism will be configurable, running in either "single-pass" or "infinite" mode.
+In single-pass mode, it loads data from a directory on disk and then terminates, obeying the data's timestamps for pacing.
+In infinite mode, it repeats the data on disk indefinitely, with timestamps and ID numbers adjusted, so that long-term behavior can be observed.

-It will attempt to send data at a realistic rate, and will have options to modify the rate.
+In infinite mode, the simulator will (by default) attempt to send data at a realistic rate, disregarding the timestamps of the events on disk.
+The user can provide configuration to instead obey the timestamps, repeating them with an offset.

 By default, the "realistic rate" will be to send approximately 10,000 events every 37 seconds.
-The events will be sent over a 3 second period, emitted in 189 bursts, each with a random number of events between 10 and 200 (centered at 50).
+The events will be sent over a 3 second period, emitted in 189 bursts, grouped by ``ccdVisitId``.
+Each burst will have a random number of events between 10 and 200 (centered at 50).
 This emulates a plausible data rate for Rubin's 189 data-producing CCDs.

-In addition, the rate can altered by changing the transmission period of 3s, and by scaling the number of events sent per burst.
+This rate will be configurable.
+The transmission period, number of bursts, and number of events per burst can all be set by the user, letting them explore different scenarios.

 Documentation
 -------------